TheYorker/theyorker/README.md

 Briefly, the site was built, and is intended to be run, on

-Linux - Ruby 1.9 - Rails 3
+Linux - Ruby 1.9 - Rails 3 - PostgreSQL

-TODO: database

-Some bits of the stack will be more version-dependent than others; use your imagination.
+Otherwise known as heroku :)

 Structure
 ---------